rkirkbride13/frontleft/README.md

 When viewed on a larger screen, flanking blocks are introduced to direct user to the centre of the page and reduce white space.

 ![larger_screen](./images/larger_screen.png)

+## Technologies

+This is a mobile-first MERN stack application written with TypeScript.
+The styling has been done using CSS.

+The backend was test driven using Jest, as well as testing calls using Postman.
+The frontend was tested with Cypress.

+### Packages

+- [Bcrypt](https://www.npmjs.com/package/bcrypt) has been used for password encryption.
+- [JWT](https://www.npmjs.com/package/jsonwebtoken) used for user verification and route protection.
+- [Multer](https://www.npmjs.com/package/multer) has been used to allow user to upload an image.
+- [Sharp](https://www.npmjs.com/package/sharp) has been used to convert images to a common format.
+- [Mongoose](https://www.npmjs.com/package/mongoose) has been used to create schema-based solutions for models.
+- [Dotenv](https://www.npmjs.com/package/dotenv) has been used to load environment variables from a .env file.
+- [Cors](https://www.npmjs.com/package/cors) has been used to enable cross-origin requests.
+- [Sendgrid](https://www.npmjs.com/package/@sendgrid/mail) has been used to send new users a welcome email.

+## Future goals

+- Create a web scraper too auto-populate the acts from a given festival.
+Currently the user has to manually type them in

 ### Installation